Tips for Baking at High Altitude

 So, stick to recipes that have been developed, baked, and tested at high altitude.
 All the recipes on my blog have been tested and baked many times at 8,000 feet.
 So, they work at 8,000 feet and anywhere in between!
 Check out my Cake & Cupcake recipes, and be sure to check the Notes at the bottom of the recipe for high altitude baking times.

 How do Cake Strips work?
 You wet them with cold water and put them around the cake pans before baking.
 As the cake begins to bake in the oven, and rise, the cold cake strips cool the sides of the pans and helps slow the rise of the cakes.
 This also helps if you notice your cakes are always domed, and you need to trim them often.
-So, you can use these Cake Strips no matter where you live to help bake more even cakes that you don’t have to trim!
+So, you can use cake strips no matter where you live to help bake more even cakes that you don’t have to trim!

 Tips for Baking Cookies at High Altitude